12.1. Overview and Key Concepts

 [1] Standard Transaction Processing (streaming = off)

-Figure 12.4: Behavior of large transactions when streaming is disabled
+Figure 12.4: Behavior of large transactions when streaming is disabled.

-The processing flow is as follows:
+The processing flow is:

-4. The transaction is COMMITTED on the publisher side.
+- The transaction COMMITS on the publisher.

 [2] In-Progress Streaming of Large Transactions (Version 14 and Later)

-Figure 12.5: Mechanism of in-progress streaming for large transactions
+Figure 12.5: Mechanism of in-progress streaming for large transactions.

-5. The transaction is COMMITTED on the publisher.
+- The transaction COMMITS on the publisher.

 [3] Parallel Application of Streamed Changes (Version 16 and Later)

-Figure 12.6: Mechanism and efficiency of parallel apply workers during streaming
+Figure 12.6: Mechanism and efficiency of parallel apply workers during streaming.

-The processing flow for parallel streaming is as follows:
+The flow for parallel streaming is:

-5. The COMMIT statement is executed on the publisher.
+- The COMMIT executes on the publisher.

-6. The leader apply worker receives the commit message from the walsender and sends it to the parallel apply worker.
+- The leader apply worker receives the commit message and sends it to the parallel apply worker.

 12.1.3.
 Replica Identity